 Preserving its functionality and the general layout, the Ulysse Nardin Sonata Streamline (ref.
 675-00) features a slightly upgraded automatic movement with a mechanical alarm module.
 There is also an absolutely stunning -though some may call it kitschy- exterior appearance with the satin-finished titanium accented with a glossy ceramic bezel and polished rose gold crowns and push-pieces.
 Yet, to many of us the most interesting part is not the color scheme or the combination of materials, but the gorgeous -both in its complexity and finish- Caliber UN-67 self-movement that the Swiss-based brand designed and manufactured at their own production facilities.

-Okay, here goes yet another limited edition version of the sporty UN Marine Diver.
+Okay, here goes yet another limited-edition version of the Marine Diver collection.
 It is the fourth year in a row that the Swiss watchmaking brand sponsors the annual Monaco Yacht Show.
-This automatic Ulysse Nardin Marine Diver Monaco (ref.
-263-98LE-3C_MON) was issued specifically to celebrate this fact, which is only just considering that the diving companion looks like the best candidate for a nice trip on a newly bought vessel.
+This Ulysse Nardin Marine Diver Monaco (ref.
+263-98LE-3C_MON) specifically celebrates this fact, which is only just considering that the diving companion looks like the best candidate for a nice trip on a newly bought vessel.
 The new version doesn’t differ too much from other Marine Divers, so I’ll be brief.

-With the new Ulysse Nardin Marine Diver Black Sea (Ref.
-263-92-3C), the Swiss watchmaker once again updates its maritime-inspired collection.
+With the new Marine Diver Black Sea (Ref.
+263-92-3C), Ulysse Nardin once again updates its maritime-inspired collection.
 Looking deliciously un-Rolex with its vulcanized rubber case and eerie black-and-red color scheme, the Black Sea may not be as versatile as a Submariner, but it definitely is as original as money could buy.